>P005 Calibration Stool

 Here, early forms were misshaped with x and y steps frequently missed.

-The piece, in its final form, echoes the bobbin, a toy or circus prop originating from the Chinese yo-yo, consisting of an hourglass silhouette controlled by a string and two hand held batons.
+The piece, in its final form, intentionally echoes the bobbin, a toy or circus prop originating from the Chinese yo-yo; an hourglass silhouette controlled by a string and two hand-held batons.

-The studio has committed to a limited run of 200 Calibration Stools with each piece personally signed by Carl Trenfield and the special collaborator that has assisted in its assembly and finishing.
+The studio has committed to a limited run of 200 Calibration Stools with each piece personally signed by Carl Trenfield and the exceptional collaborator that has assisted in its assembly and finishing.